lockevod/Karoo-KActions/README.md

 1. **Get your CallMeBot API Key**:
    - Visit [CallMeBot](https://www.callmebot.com/blog/free-api-whatsapp-messages/) and follow the instructions.
-   - You'll need to register your phone number with CallMeBot.
+   - CallMeBot is free and you don't need to link your number (only has to send a message and you'll have the key code) but you can only use with one number (destination number).

 2. **Configure KActions**:
    - Open KActions on your Karoo.